We’re strengthening our commitment to provide mobility solutions and help alleviate this societal emergency in the face of the current health crisis.

 - Free TV for patients: at the Valdecilla Hospital in Santander, we made it possible for Covid patients in isolation to have free television service.

 - Social aid.- Through the Heathrow Community Trust, we have distributed £95,000 in aid to NGOs, food banks, and aid organizations for isolated and vulnerable individuals in order to equip them with technology that allows them to continue studying and stay in touch with friends and family.
-The HCT will continue to distribute resources each week as funds become available.
 The weekly fruit boxes for Heathrow staff have been donated to the NHS.
 Glasgow and AGS have donated £40,000 to the NGO Simon Community to help homeless people isolate themselves in a hotel if they are infected.

 - Healthcare equipment: Donation of 6,000 FFP3 masks for NHS personnel working at Thames Valley Air Ambulance and the Hillingdon Hospital.
 The Tideway Project has donated 800 masks and 250 protective suits.
 The Northern Line Extension has donated 550 masks, 195 protective suits, 420 gloves, and 500 disposable gloves.